choraria/gas-url-shortener/README.md

 # Prerequisites

 1. Gmail or a G Suite account
-2. Domain name with access to managing DNS
+2. A domain name with access its DNS management
    - will be required to setup Github Pages
 3. Github account (the free one would do too)